uptonking/note4yaoo/docs-ag-grid.md

 ## Row Models

 - The grid can be configured with different strategies for loading row data into the grid, which are encapsulated into different Row Models.
   - Changing which Row Model the grid is using means changing the strategy the grid is using for loading rows.
-- The grid comes with four row models.
+- The grid comes with four row models
   - Client-Side
     - This is the default.
     - The grid will load all of the data into the grid in one go.